Murder of Mark Carson: Legal proceedings

 On May 19, Morales was arraigned at the Manhattan courthouse of the New York City Criminal Court.
 He was charged with murder in the second degree as a hate crime.
 He was also given a weapons-related charge, as he was accused of menacing a police officer during his arrest.
 The trial, which took place in Manhattan, was overseen by the New York Supreme Court.
 Shannon Lucey, the assistant district attorney, served as the lead prosecutor for the trial.

 Morales represented himself in the case.
 While Judge Charles Solomon initially denied his request to do so, he was ultimately able to convince a state supreme court judge that he would be capable of representing himself, citing a paralegal course that he had completed while in prison.
 He had rejected four public defenders, causing considerable delays to the trial.
 Prior to representing himself, one of his defenders sought to invoke the insanity defense, with the presiding judge ordering Morales to undergo a psychiatric evaluation on July 30.

-Testimony in the trial, which began in February 2016, lasted for about two weeks, concluding on March 3.
+Testimony in the trial lasted for about two weeks, concluding on March 3.
 Over the course of the litigation, Morales, who pled not guilty, argued that he was not homophobic and that, while he had shot Carson, he had done so in an act of self-defense.
-Concerning the latter point, Morales said that he thought he was about to be attacked by Carson and Robinson and only shot Carson after seeing him bring out what he thought was a black handgun.
+Concerning the latter point, Morales said that he thought he was about to be attacked by Carson and Robinson and only shot Carson after seeing him bring out what he thought was a black gun.
 However, Carson was unarmed.
 While cross-examining Robinson, Morales placed the blame for the fracas that led to the shooting on Carson and Robinson, saying that the two men should have ignored his taunting.
 In response, Robinson said, "That is so offensive".
 Morales also said that he was only carrying the firearm on himself because he had planned to sell it to someone on the Lower East Side.

 Concerning the accusations of homophobia, Morales said that, while he had been drinking heavily earlier in the night and had engaged in an argument with Carson and Robinson, he had not used any homophobic slurs towards the two.
 Furthermore, Morales said that he was bisexual, contradicting earlier court documents in which he said he identified as straight.
 Specifically, Morales said he was bisexual because he had previously had a sexual relationship with a trans woman, whom he called to testify.
 According to the Associated Press, this woman was Morales's "star witness".
 Despite claiming to be bisexual, the Associated Press noted that New York's hate crime laws did not require the perpetrator of the crime to be of a different sexuality than the victim.
 Prosecutors argued that Morales was conflicted about his own sexuality and attacked Carson in part because he was jealous of the openly gay man.